Natural Sciences BSc

 Learning and teaching

-Laboratory classes and project work allows you to gain first-hand experience investigating and applying material from your lectures and tutorials to real life work situations.
+Laboratory classes and project work allow you to gain first-hand experience investigating and applying material from your lectures and tutorials to real-life situations.
 Together, they will equip you with in-depth knowledge, key practical skills and transferable skills that will help you secure a graduate job.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.

 Taster lectures